Cayley structures and common knowledge: Coset acyclicity and its structure theory

 \subsubsection{Coset paths}

-This section formally introduces coset paths.
-A special case are the non-$t$ coset paths for some $t=\rho(v,\gamma)$.
+A special case of the coset paths to be considered here are the non-$t$ coset paths for some $t=\rho(v,\gamma)$.
 Those are the coset paths that correspond to the chordless paths that avoid~$t$ in the dual hypergraph.
-Based on non-$t$ coset paths we present a multi-scale measure of distance in \ca graphs and results that tie it to the measure of distance that we use in hypergraphs.
+Based on non-$t$ coset paths we present a multi-scale measure of distance in \ca graphs and results from~\cite{Ca19} that tie it to the measure of distance that we use in hypergraphs.